-- (9) A student's failure to appropriately and accurately acknowledge their sources may indicate a lack of understanding of correct referencing practices or may be an instance of plagiarism amounting to academic misconduct.
-The following considerations are taken into account in determining the appropriate course of action to take: - a. the level of knowledge and experience the student has by reference to their university journey
+(9) A student's failure to appropriately and accurately acknowledge their sources may indicate a lack of understanding of correct referencing practices or may be an instance of plagiarism amounting to academic misconduct.
+The following considerations are taken into account in determining the appropriate course of action to take:

+a. the level of knowledge and experience the student has by reference to their university journey

-- b. the extent of academic integrity training, including referencing practices relevant to the course - c. the student's intention - d. any prior instances of academic integrity breaches and the educative response taken, and - e. any other relevant circumstances giving rise to the failure. - (10) Where a Course Coordinator (or equivalent) finds that a lack of understanding is the basis for the student's failure to appropriately and accurately acknowledge their sources, they must treat the instance as an assessment matter and: - a. explain the breach of academic integrity - b. require the student to repeat the assessment task and/or deduct marks from the assessment (up to a maximum of 20% of the mark for the assessment task) - c. direct the student to engage in educational support services - d. provide a written warning to the student advising that another breach of academic integrity will be handled as an allegation of academic misconduct and may result in more severe penalties, and - e. advise the relevant school/industry cluster academic services team (or equivalent) to record the warning. - (11) Where a Course Coordinator (or equivalent) suspects that a more serious breach of academic integrity has occurred, or if the student commits a subsequent breach, they will refer the matter to a Senior Officer for determination under the Student Conduct Policy as a potential instance of academic misconduct.
+- b. the extent of academic integrity training, including referencing practices relevant to the course - c. the student's intention - d. any prior instances of academic integrity breaches and the educative response taken, and - e. any other relevant circumstances giving rise to the failure.

+(10) Where a Course Coordinator (or equivalent) finds that a lack of understanding is the basis for the student's failure to appropriately and accurately acknowledge their sources, they must treat the instance as an assessment matter and:

+- a. explain that it is a breach of academic integrity - b. require the student to repeat the assessment task and/or deduct marks from the assessment (up to a maximum of 20% of the mark for the assessment task) - i.
+In the case of Vocational Education assessment tasks where numerical grading does not form part of the assessment rubric, deduction of marks is not available and the assessment task must be repeated. - c. direct the student to engage in educational support services - d. provide a written warning to the student advising that another breach of academic integrity will be handled as an allegation of academic misconduct and may result in more severe penalties, and - e. advise the relevant school/industry cluster academic services team (or equivalent) to record the warning.

+(11) Where a Course Coordinator (or equivalent) suspects that a more serious breach of academic integrity has occurred, or if the student commits a subsequent breach, they will refer the matter to a Senior Officer for determination under the Student Conduct Policy as a potential instance of academic misconduct.